List of Dungeons & Dragons rulebooks: Advanced Dungeons & Dragons 2nd Edition

-However, by popular demand TSR released a hardcover monster book in 1993.
-Also by 1995, with power creep from optional classes and races becoming prominent, they were forced to abandon their original plan and revise the entire line.
-Core rules were rewritten, reorganized and accompanied with new logo, new art and black bordered cover style but had only a few meaningful rule changes.
-Optional rules were also revised and reorganized in hardcover books in the same look.
+By 1995, with power creep from optional classes and races becoming prominent, they were forced to abandon their original plan and revise the entire line.
+New versions of the core rule books were published featuring reorganized page layouts, new art and a black-bordered trade dress accompanied by a new logo, though they had few rule changes.
+A new series of books featuring player options and dungeon master options were also published in hardcover books featuring the same trade dress.